morgannash1/twitter_nlp_project/README.md

 # Data Understanding

 The dataset used for this project comes from [CrowdFlower Open Source Datasets](https://data.world/crowdflower/brands-and-product-emotions) and contains over 9000 tweets from 2013 that reference Apple or Google products.
 The tweets were related to the [South by Southwest festival (SXSW)](https://www.sxsw.com/) and were rated by humans as to whether the tweets expressed positive, negative, no emotion towards a brand or product, or they couldn't tell.
 I combined the 'no emotion..' and 'can't tell' into a 'neutral' sentiment.
 The dataset originally contained 3 columns which I renamed for clarity: tweet, product_name, and sentiment.

+## Limitations

 ### Sentiment Distribution